Covers topics related to the physical aspects of eGauge installation.

 Extending the length of the CT leads

 Split core CTs can be extended with twisted pair wire to cover much longer distances.
 STP (shielded twisted pair) is recommended, as it will reduce noise and interference.
-If you need to extend a CT wire farther than approximately 100 ft (30m), contact eGauge support to see if a custom factor will be necessary in your software settings.
+If you need to extend a CT wire farther than approximately 100 ft (30m), voltage drop must be taken into account and a larger gauge wire should be used.

 Note that CT leads longer than approximately 100ft (30m) can cause a decrease in accuracy.
 This is especially true of CTs with high maximum amperage ratings which are reading extremely low amperages.